Skip to product information

 Microfiber Laundry Ball

-Inspired by the way coral filters the ocean, National Geographic Explorer Rachael Z. Miller invented the Cora Ball, a device that reduces the amount of microfibers shed by clothing and catches what is shed during the laundering process.
+Inspired by the way coral filters the ocean, NatGeo Explorer Rachael Z. Miller invented the Cora Ball.
+This device not only reduces the amount of microfibers shed by clothing but also catches what is shed during the laundering process.

-Make an impact by using the Cora Ball to reduce microplastic pollution in our oceans!
-The ball is 100% manufactured and assembled in the USA.
-With regular use, the Cora Ball will last over five years.
+Make a positive impact by using the Cora Ball to reduce microfiber pollution in our oceans!

 Materials